-There are more than 2,000 species of Spiders (class Arachinida) in Australia.
+There are more than 2,000 species of Spiders (class Arachnida) in Australia.
 These belong in the Phylum Arthropoda group.
 They have 8 legs & most have 8 eyes and their bodies divided into two sections – cephalothorax and abdomen.
-With their legs and bodies clothed with hairs there is little wonder that there is people who suffer from Arachnophobia.
+With their legs and bodies clothed with hairs, there is little wonder that there are people who suffer from Arachnophobia.
 Most spiders are nocturnal, during the day they are seldom seen.
-When the light fades the spiders become active and that’s when they are most likely to seek there food.
+When the light fades the spiders become active and that’s when they are most likely to seek their food.

 Places around your home to be careful as spiders like to live in hidden places include inside wardrobes, hiding inside your clothes left on the floor, bedclothes, bathrooms, laundries, behind curtains, inside shoes, window sills, windows, doors and outside under rocks, ground litter, under steps, around pot plants or on your children’s outside toys.

 - Shaking out your shoes before putting them on.

 - Don’t walk outside at night without your shoes.

 - Ensure you have insect screens to help prevent them from coming in.